dgcfung/react-recipes-state/recipes/README.md

 Call one recipeNext and the other recipePrev.
 Then BIND these functions to the App component inside of your constructor.

-recipeNext should incread the recipeIndex on state by one, and set recipe to be recipes[this.state.recipeIndex + 1].
+recipeNext should increase the recipeIndex on state by one, and set recipe to be recipes[this.state.recipeIndex + 1].

 recipePrev will do similar.